Prescription Drug Rehab Center in Texas

 We offer detox services to safely manage withdrawal symptoms and help individuals transition into recovery.
 Our inpatient and outpatient programs cater to different needs, allowing flexibility while offering structured treatment.

 Therapy plays a vital role in recovery at Origin Texas Recovery.
 Our counselors use evidence-based therapies, including cognitive-behavioral therapy, to address the underlying causes of addiction.
 We also offer family therapy to support loved ones in the recovery process.
+Reach out to us today to discover more about our programs and how we can assist you or your loved one.

 prescription drug treatment center